 What You Need to Remember When Considering a Home Equity Credit Line

-The HELOC is the most popular type of second mortgage for good reason.
+The HELOC is the most popular type of home equity loan for good reason.
 But you should do your homework carefully to determine if it is the right financial tool for you.
-A HELOC loan can be great for getting a low interest loan for your home renovations, college education, or paying down debt.
+A HELOC credit line can be great for getting a low interest loan for your home renovations, college education, or paying down debt.
 Just remember that the low rate and payment you have up front will not last.
 It is important to speak with a HELOC lender and tax adviser so you plan financially down the road so that you have the income to make your payments on a timely basis.

 To help you to get an interest only HELOC loan and manage it well, we have prepared the following guide.